NVIDIA-NeMo/Run/docs/learning-resources/use-cases/index.md

 ## Success Metrics

+Measure outcomes and process quality with these metrics.

 ### Research Metrics
 - **Reproducibility Rate**: Percentage of experiments that can be reproduced
 - **Time to Results**: Time from experiment design to results